Cidaas/cidaas-sdk-ios-v2/README.md

 #### Login via Voice Recognition

-Once you configured Voice Recognition, you can also login with Voice Recognition via Passwordless authentication.
+Once you configured Voice Recognition, you can also login with Voice Recognition as Passwordless authentication.
 To login, call **loginWithVoiceRecognition()**.

 ```swift
 let passwordlessEntity = PasswordlessEntity()